 1. THIS WAY UP provides online learning programs, education and research in anxiety and depressive disorders.

 2. VIRTUAL CLINIC holds clinical trials for web-based education & treatment programs for anxiety and depression.

-3. ANXIETY DISORDER CLINIC, located at St Vincents Hospital in Sydney, specialises in the assessment and treatment of adults with anxiety disorders.
+3. ANXIETY DISORDERS CLINIC, located at St Vincents Hospital in Sydney, specialises in the assessment and treatment of adults with anxiety disorders.

 Professor Gavin Andrews has been an academic staff member of the School of Psychiatry at UNSW since 1964.
 He has published many papers and books on his research and, with more than 23,000 citations to his work, is on the ISI MostHighlyCited list for psychology and psychiatry

 Professor Andrews research interests began with stuttering, a neurodevelopmental disorder, extended to depression, epidemiology, treatment of common mental disorders, classification of mental disorders, cost effectiveness, and Internet treatment of internalising disorders.

 For more information about Professor Andrews’ research please visit his website.